 I really love Jasper Fforde’s writing style.
-His novels are witty and very knowledable in a literary sense.
-The creativity required for a “book world detective” who can cross to the literary world and go from novel to novel to non-fiction work solving crime is just mind-bogglingly awesome.
-In this novel, Thursday is getting older and she’s been hurt a lot and Fforde, to his credit, doesn’t hit the reset button when she’s hurt for the next book.
+His novels are witty and very knowledgeable in a literary sense.
+The creativity required for a book world detective who can cross to the literary world and go from novel to novel to nonfiction work solving crimes is just mind-boggling awesome.
+In this novel, Thursday is getting older, she’s been hurt a lot and Fforde, to his credit, doesn’t hit the reset button when she’s hurt for the next book.
 Thursday is certainly having a much harder time with daily life.
 While this seventh in the series focused more on Thursday’s home life, it certainly fit within the scope of the series.
 I would call this novel the best of the series though, I’m sure, I would call any more recent novel by Fforde the best that he’s written.

 The smart satire in this novel is amazing.
 God returns to the earth to smite cities at random; there is a stupidity surplus built by the government using too much common sense that must be spent; toast is the fad food of the age and Yo-Toast chains pop up everywhere.
 The Woman Who Died A Lot: A Thursday Next Novel is off in many different directions as well plot-wise.
 We see lots of characters from the earlier novels.
 Aornis Hades is back.
 She’s infected Thursday with a mindworm that makes her think that she has a daughter named Jenny.
 The novel is narrated by Thursday and we see her reaction to needing to check on Jenny and then mid-way the mindworm transfers to Thursday’s husband, Landon, and the narrative flips seamlessly to project that.
 Jack Schitt of the Goliath Corporation returns as well.
 Landon’s would be bride from an earlier novel, Daisy, also returns as Mother Daisy of the Divine Sisters of the Lobsterhood.